 This meditation has its roots in Hinduism.
 Is is a mantra meditation, with the mantra being given usually by a guru or teacher.
 Again, lots of these meditations can be found on youtube.
 Deepak Chopra does some lovely ones.

 Almost any style of meditation really, can be guided.
 If you struggle to find your way with meditation, guided is a great place to start.
 It is usually a background of beautiful, calming music, with a meditation teacher taking you through the meditation.
 It can involve visualisation, chanting mantra’s or simply calming talk!
 There is a gazillion ways that guided meditation can be done.
 I am not the biggest fan of guided, however, I know loads of people that LOVE it.
 You will find guided meditations anywhere.
 Youtube, podcasts, spotify, absolutely anywhere!

 If you fancy looking into meditation and mindfulness a bit more, I have put some links to three of my favourite books below, that I think are great at helping get a better understanding.
 I would also recommend trying guided meditation if you just don’t know how to start.
 There are loads of fantastic apps available on your phone that could be a good starting block.
 “Headspace” is a great one to try.

 The New Meditation Handbook – Geshe Kelsang Gyatso

 Mindfulness For Life – Oli Doyle

 I hope I have explained a little about mindfulness and meditation.
+I hope some of these meditation tips are of use!
 I promise that Im not sitting here “smudging” the room with sage, chanting.
 (Im actually sitting here with a lovely Hendricks Gin and Tonic, yum)

 If you feel inspired to try it out, fab!
 Id love to hear if you try!